socal-ucr/socal-ucr.github.io/_docs/03-setting-up-workloads.md

 last_modified_at: 2024-08-15T08:48:05-04:00
 toc: false
 ---
-# Step 5: Setting Up the Workloads(Triton server and client)
+## Step 5: Setting up the Docker Containers for Triton server and client

-In this step, we will set up a Docker container for the Triton server and configure the example model repository.
+In this step, we will set up a Docker container for the Triton server and client and configure the example model repository.

 ### 1. Create the Docker Container for the Triton Inference Server